MSX: Floppy disk drives

+Early MSX models did not have a built-in disk drive, so software were initially published on cartridge and cassette tape.

+Mitsumi QuickDisks were originally launched as a proprietary extension for the MSX in early 1984, but they never really caught on, as they were quickly surpassed by the standard floppy disk interface released a few months later.
+Only a handful of titles were released in this format.

-MSX systems generally did not have a built-in disk drive, so games were published mainly on cartridge and cassette tape.
-Sony created a battery backed RAM cartridge the HBI-55 "data cartridge" for some computers in their "Hit-Bit" line of MSX systems, that could be used to store programs or data as an alternative to cassette tapes.
+Sony also created a battery backed RAM cartridge the HBI-55 "data cartridge" in 1984 for some computers in their "Hit-Bit" line of MSX systems, that could be used to store programs or data as an alternative to cassette tapes.
+Many Yamaha Music software are also compatible with this cartridge.

-Floppy disk drives were available for MSX however, in the form of a cartridge containing the disk interface electronics and a BIOS extension ROM (the floppy disk drive interface), connected to an external case with the drive.
-In South-America, many of these systems used a 5.25 in floppy disk drive, but in Europe, 3.5 in drives were more popular.
-In Japan, some MSX1 systems included a built-in 3.5-inch disk drive, like the Panasonic (previously named Matsushita) CF-3000.
-In Europe, a range of Philips MSX2 systems NMS 8230, 8235, 8245, 8250 and above featured either 360 or 720 KB 3.5-inch floppy drives.
+Traditional floppy disk drives were made available for MSX in 1984, either built-in or in the form of a cartridge containing the disk interface electronics and a BIOS extension ROM (the floppy disk drive interface), connected to an external case with the drive.
+In South America, many of these systems used a 5.25 in floppy disk drive, but in Europe, 3.5 in drives were more popular.
+In Japan, some MSX1 systems included a built-in 3.5-inch disk drive, like the Panasonic (previously named National) CF-3300.
+In Europe, a range of Philips MSX2 systems NMS 8230, 8235, 8245, NMS-8250 and above featured either 360 or 720 KB 3.5-inch floppy drives.

-In 1985, the MSX2 was released, and these systems often (but not always) included a built-in 3.5-inch disk drive too.
+In 1985, the MSX2 was released, and these systems often (but not always) also included a built-in 3.5-inch disk drive.
 Consequently, the popular media for games and other software shifted to floppy disks.

-The MSX-DOS disk operating system had internal software mechanisms much like CP/M (so CP/M software could be ported reasonably easily), but had a file system compatible with MS-DOS.
+The MSX-DOS disk operating system had binary compatibility with CP/M, but used the same FAT file system as MS-DOS.
 Its user commands were also similar to early MS-DOS versions.
 In this way, Microsoft could promote MSX for home use while promoting MS-DOS based personal computers in office environments.

 The MSX 3.5-inch floppy disks are directly compatible with MS-DOS (although some details like file undeletion and boot sector code were different).
 Like MS-DOS 1, MSX disks (formatted) under MSX-DOS 1 have no support for subdirectories.

 In September 2012, AGE Labs extended the standard by including support for 1.44Mb 3.5-inch format.
 The 1.44Mb diskette size goes in two configurations: Standard (1 sector per cluster, 9 FAT sectors), and Compatible (4 sectors per cluster, 3 FAT sectors).